rnakato/CustardPy/docs/content/QuickStart.rst

 .. note::

-    The commands below are required to execute the CustardPy docker image.
-    You need to add docker or singularity commands as shown below.
+    As the CustardPy commands below are included in the CustardPy docker image, you need to add docker or singularity commands as shown below.

 .. code-block:: bash